 Sabrina Axster

-I am currently working on three broader research strands.
-My book project examines the entangled histories of subnational-local and global-colonial mobility controls.
-Through a case study of Germany it shows that to be able to control people as migrants, the state relies on a set of legal, bureaucratic, and enforcement capacities that are as much rooted in the policing of vagrants and Roma people at the parish level as they were influenced by the transnational efforts to control colonized subjects.
-A second project I am currently embarking on seeks to broaden the geographic scope of the post-colonial social science literature by thinking about global colonial legacies and the global colonial present, in connection to and beyond the Anglosphere.
-I also co-developed a research project that interrogates how capitalism relies on different forms of colonial violence, including policing, surveillance, migration laws, and incarceration.
+My book project examines the entangled histories of subnational-local and global-colonial mobility controls and develops a multi-scalar framework to analyze the making of contemporary border controls.
+Through a case study of Germany it shows that to be able to control people as migrants, the German state relies on a set of legal, bureaucratic, and enforcement capacities that are as much rooted in the policing of vagrants and Roma people at the parish level as they were influenced by the transnational efforts to control colonized subjects.

 My research has been supported by the National Science Foundation, the German Academic Exchange Service, the Andrew W. Mellon Foundation, and the Carnegie Council for Ethics in International Affairs and has won multiple best paper awards as well as an Honorable Mention for the 2024 APSA Migration and Citizenship section best dissertation award.
 For my work at Cornell University, I was awarded the 2024 Cornell University Postdoc Achievement Award for Excellence in Leadership.